-In the village of Bushmills, you will visit the old distillery, which was first permitted to distil whisky in 1608 by King James I. Enjoy a whisky tasting in what is thought to be the oldest licensed distillery in the world.
-Although its grant to distil was given in 1608, it is believed that spirit was probably made here 200 years before that!
+In the village of Bushmills, you will visit the old distillery, which was first permitted to distill whiskey in 1608 by King James I. Enjoy a whiskey tasting in what is thought to be the oldest licensed distillery in the world.
+Although its grant to distill was given in 1608, it is believed that the spirit was probably made here 200 years before that!

 You will be joined by a local specialist guide on a city tour of Derry and the famous city walls.
 The city fortifications are among the best-preserved in Europe and were completed in 1618 to defend the city from Gaelic chieftains in Donegal.
 Standing at up to 25 feet tall and thirty feet wide, it is little wonder that these fortifications were never breached.

 Northern Ireland's only UNESCO World Heritage site, known in Gaelic as Clochán na bhFomhórach or Clochán an Aifir, The Giant's Causeway is an area of 40,000 basalt columns, formed into a regular interlocking pattern by an ancient volcanic lava flow.

 To reach the Devenish Island monastic site, we will be travelling by boat across the beautiful Lough Erne, a journey taken by all visitors to this sacred place across the centuries, from faithful pilgrims to marauding invaders.